aubble/goTunneLS/README.md

 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

 ##Configuring certificates and keys
 TLS works with certificates and asymmetric cryptography.
-If you don't understand what it is, I will soon explain //TODO explain
+If you don't understand what it is, google it for now and get a decent understanding to continue.

-I've already setup a openssl.cnf that should work for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.
+I've already setup a openssl.cnf that should setup the correct openssl options for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.

 Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
 Change the name and everything.
 Next choose if you want RSA or ECDSA.
 I recommend going for ECDSA, the keys are shorter and faster and more secure.

 ####ECDSA - RECOMMENDED
 Creating a ECDSA signed cert is a two step process.